lmfarley10/analytics-ai/generative-ai-multi-agent-oda/provision-agent-23ai/provision-agent-23ai.md

 ## Introduction

 This lab will take you through the steps needed to provision Oracle Autonomous Database 23ai and Database Tools Connection.
-Keep in mind this is an optional lab if you already have a 23ai db provisioned and an existing DB tools connection.
-You can directly move to lab 3 if you also have a table and vector search function ready.
+We will upload the EPM Administration document using sql to 23ai, then reference the new agent in a later lab.

 Estimated Time: 30 minutes